 Research indicates that emotions are adaptive responses that have a deep-rooted basis in evolutionary biology (Levenson, 1999).
 The way we feel and interpret them affects how we think, how we decide, and how we coordinate our actions in day-to-day lives.

-For example, a person who has poor emotion regulation strategies is more likely to fall prey to mood polarities; his actions and behavioral patterns would always be at the mercy of his emotions.
+For example, a person who has poor emotion regulation strategies is more likely to fall prey to mood polarities; their actions and behavioral patterns would always be at the mercy of their emotions.

-Quite the contrary, a well-regulated person, will have a better balance and judgment of his feelings and actions.
-Emotional regulation allows us to carefully judge which affective outcomes to embrace and which ones to avoid (Wegner, Erber, and Zanakos, 1983).
+Quite the contrary, a well-regulated person, will have a better balance and judgment of their feelings and actions.
+Emotional regulation allows us to carefully judge which affective outcomes to embrace and which ones to avoid (Wegner, Erber, & Zanakos, 1993).

-When we confront a provoking stimulus, the natural reaction of the brain is to activate the amygdala, a brain site that regulates the fight-or-flight responses (Lee, 2018).
+When we confront a provoking stimulus, the natural reaction of the brain is to activate the amygdala, a brain site that regulates the fight-or-flight responses (Lee, 2018; Van der Kolk, 1994).
 Emotional regulation processes allow us to buy time before we act on the fight or flight triggers.

 Kris Lee, a Professor and the author of the book Mentalligence: A New Psychology of Thinking–Learn What It Takes to be More Agile, Mindful, and Connected in Today’s World says that with emotional regulation, we can allow the initial upsurge of emotions to settle down and zoom out of the situation before reacting to it.